Thesoumikvibes01/delta-demo/README.md

 # delta-demo
-This is demo of delta course
+This is demo of git and github.